 In Gynandrosporous nannandrous species the oogonia bearing filament forms androsporangia.
 The development of androsporangia is similar to that of antheridia.
 The vegetative cell divides transversely and form row of disc like cells.
 The protoplast of each disc like cell is metamorphosed into a small muliflagellated spore called androspore.
 The size of androspore is smaller than zoospore but larger than gamete.
 The single uninucleate androspore is released from androsporangium by rupturing its wall.
 After liberation it begins to swim and ultimately binds on the wall of the oogonium or on the wall of the suffultory cell where it germinates and produces a few celled dwarf male filament or nannandrium.
 The terminal cell of the nannandrium serves as antheridium.
 The antheridium is larger than other cells of nannandrium.
 The nucleus of antheridium is metamorphosed into single multiflagellated antherozoid or spermatozoid.
 It is released from the antheridium by rupturing its wall and fertilizes the egg present inside the oogonium of the same filament to produce oospore.
-(Word diagram 2.9).
+(Word diagram 4.3).

-Fig. 2.25 : Life cycle of macrandrous dioecious species of Oedogonium.
+Word Diagram 4.3 : Life cycle of Gynandrosporous nannandrous species of Oedogonium.

 In Idioandrosporous species a separate filament bearing androsporangia is required to accomplish the process of sexual reproduction.
 The androsporangiate filament bears a row of androsporangia.
 The wall of androsporangium ruptures and androspore is released which reaches to the wall of supporting or suffultory cell or to the wall of oogonium of the oogonium bearing filament where it germinates to produce dwarf male or nannandrium.
 So in idioandrosporous species the oogonia bearing filament will never produce androsporangia and it has to depend upon a separate androsporangiate filament to accomplish sexual reproduction.
-In a similar manner as discussed in gynandrosporous species the egg of the oogonium present in the oogonia bearing filament to form diploid oospore.
-(Word diagram 2.10).
+In a similar manner as discussed in gynandrosporous species the antheridium produced on the nannandrium releases antherozoid which fertilizes the egg of the oogonium present in the oogonia bearing filament to form diploid oospore.
+(Word diagram 4.4).